ResGear/Cryptoby/README.md

 Project: Cryptoby
 ========

-__Cryptoby__ is a simple Java Tool for end- and decryption of any files.
+__Cryptoby__ is a simple Java Tool for en- and decryption of any files.

 It uses two forms of encryption:
 * A __symmetric__ encryption based on AES-256 (http://www.cryptopp.com/wiki/Aes)